 The IB offers high-quality

-- addresses holistically students' intellectual, social, emotional and physical well-being
+- addresses intellectual, social, emotional and physical well-being

-- provides students opportunities to develop the knowledge, attitudes skills they need in order to manage complexity and take responsible action for the future
+- provides students opportunities to develop the knowledge, attitudes, and skills for the future

 - ensures breadth and depth of understanding through study in eight subject groups